 Shortfills are larger bottles of vape juice (usually 50 or 100ml).
 They come nicotine free, but nicotine can be added separately in the form of nicotine shots.

 Shortfills usually have higher VG levels, making them suitable for more powerful and advanced devices and for vapers who prefer larger clouds of vapour.

-It’s best to try a range of flavours to see which you prefer, and try different nicotine strengths (but don’t go too low).
+It’s best to try a range of flavours to see which you prefer.
+Try different nicotine strengths - but don’t go too low, as vapes deliver nicotine more slowly than cigarettes.
 At E-Cigarette Direct the most popular brand we sell is Halo e-liquid, which is a great option for all-day vaping.

 See our E-liquid Buying Guide for more information.

 As we finish this guide to vaping, it's worth reiterating that starting your vaping journey doesn't have to be complicated.
 Yes, the world of vaping includes advanced mods for those seeking greater control, but it also offers incredibly user-friendly devices that require little more than a simple inhale to use.